 You won’t have to wait long either, with the titles scheduled to arrive on the service on December 13.
 The full list of titles isn’t yet available, but a number of high-profile Amazon titles including The Grand Tour, The Tick, and The Man in the High Castle are reported to be among those adding HDR10+ support.
 Amazon plans to add more titles in the future.

 The original HDR10 standard uses simple metadata that only allows brightness to be set for an entire video.
-Dolby Vision, on the other hand, allowed for metadata on a per-scene or even per-frame basis, meaning that brightness and other video details could be adjusted for the best results throughout and entire piece of video.
+Dolby Vision, on the other hand, allowed for metadata on a per-scene or even per-frame basis, meaning that brightness and other video details could be adjusted for the best results throughout and entire show.
 HDR10+ adds Dynamic Tone Mapping, allowing for adjusting metadata per scene or per frame, just like Dolby Vision.
-Unlike Dolby Vision, HDR10+ is an open standard, meaning TV manufacturers don’t have to pay to license it.
+Unlike Dolby Vision, though, HDR10+ is an open standard, meaning TV manufacturers don’t have to pay to license it.

 Samsung says that all of its 2017 UHD TVs, including its premium QLED TVs, support the new HDR10+ standard.
 There’s good news if you bought a Samsung TV last year, too, as Samsung’s 2016 UHD TVs got support for HDR10+ via a firmware update released over the summer.